gaogaotiantian/viztracer/README.md

 ### Remote attach

-VizTracer supports remote attach to a process as long as you installed VizTracer on that process.
+VizTracer supports remote attach to an arbitrary Python process to trace it, as long as viztracer is importable

 Refer to [remote attach docs](https://viztracer.readthedocs.io/en/stable/remote_attach.html)